henry-mcdonald/two-move-chess/README.md

 Post to */move

-check the colors of the playrs in the json packet at the bottom to know who is what color
+check the colors of the playrs in the json packet at the bottom to know who is what color# two-move-chess